Bertram James

-Bertram Arthur "Jimmy" James, MC, RAF (17 April 1915 - 18 January 2008) was a British survivor of The Great Escape.
+Bertram Arthur "Jimmy" James, MC (17 April 1915 - 18 January 2008) was a British survivor of The Great Escape.
 He was an officer of the Royal Air Force, ultimately reaching (some years after the Great Escape) the rank of Squadron Leader.

 Early life

 James was born in India, the son of a tea-planter, Herbert Mark James and his wife Elizabeth Isabella Loosemore.
 James was educated at The King's School, Canterbury.
 Returning to London following his mother's death, James and his father started a tea importing business that suffered from the 1930s economic downturn and ultimately failed.
 Soon after, his father died of pneumonia which left Jimmy alone.
 Recalling that he had relatives in the United States, he worked his passage on a coal ship across the Atlantic, often acting as pilot due to the drunken nature of the crew.
 Upon arrival, he soon realised that his relatives were also suffering due to the Great Depression that was sweeping across the US.
 He thus decided to head north.
 With little more than the clothes he wore, Jimmy rode the cattle cars across the plains of middle America.
 This journey left a deep and enduring impact upon the young Jimmy and, after hooking up with a small band of hobos, he learnt to live as an itinerant.
 Eventually, Jimmy arrived in Canada, again to meet up with cousins.
 Work was scarce, but he managed to find a job acting as a security guard in a local bank.
 "They gave me a gun and told me to watch the door.
 If anyone came through it, I was to shoot them", Jimmy recalled to his great friend, Howard Tuck.
 He worked in British Columbia from 1934 until volunteering for pilot training with the RAF in 1939 after seeing a recruiting poster in Vancouver.
 Taking another ship back to the UK, Jimmy soon found himself at the Air Force selection board in London before heading off for IOT (initial officer training).